 Section 4.
-Measurement after initial recognition
+Measurement After Initial Recognition

 A cooperative shall measure all items of property, plant and equipment after initial recognition at cost less any accumulated depreciation and any accumulated impairment losses.
 A cooperative shall recognize the costs of day-to-day servicing of an item of property, plant and equipment in profit or loss in the period in which the costs are incurred.

-Revaluation of land may be allowed subject to guidelines issued by the Authority.
-Appraisal increase shall be presented as Revaluation Surplus under Equity Section of the Statement of Financial Condition.
+Revaluation of land may be allowed the amount of land at original cost shall be disclosed separately in the notes.
+Also, the appraisal increase shall be presented as Revaluation Surplus under Equity Section of the Statement of Financial Condition.
+These shall be discussed under the guidelines to be issued by the Authority